Non-current Hard Disk Technologies

 ‘Practically Extinct’ in the Presence of Aggravating Conditions

-Lack of replication; poor storage; non-standard connections or controllers; aggressive compression; encryption.
+Lack of replication; poor storage; non-standard connections or controllers; aggressive compression; encryption; Uncertainty over IPR or the presence of orphaned works.

 ‘Endangered’ in the Presence of Good Practice